RG58 Coaxial Cable Specifications

 Like all other coaxial cable, RG58 comprises an inner conducting wire, surrounded by and insulating layer and outer conducting shielding.
 RG58 coax cable is typically manufactured to the U.S. specifications MIL-C-17F and MIL-C-17G 9.

 - The conductor has a diameter of 0.91mm (0.036 inches) and is made from stranded (7 or 19 strand), tinned copper wire, which has added resistance to oxidation and is readily soldered.
 Solid conductor variants are also available.

 - The dielectric diameter is 2.95mm (0.116 inches) and is made from solid polyethylene (PE).
-Polythene is heat stable up to a maximum operating temperature of 80 degrees Celsius (176 degrees Fahrenheit), provides flexibility, fire resistance and resilience against abrasions and weathering.
+Polythene is heat stable up to a maximum operating temperature of 80 degrees Celsius (176 degrees Fahrenheit), provides flexibility, fire resistance, resilience against abrasions and weatherproofing.

 - RG58 is shielded with flexible and heat stable tinned copper wire braid with coverage of between 70% and 95% depending on manufacturer.

 - The outer jacket of RG58 cable is made from UV-resistant PVC, which is heat-stable but has limited resistance to acids, alkalis and inorganic solvents.

 - The overall diameter of this cable is 5mm (0.2 inches).

 RG58 is a coaxial cable type for antenna cables, made to strict U.S government specifications.
 The ‘RG’ pre-fix stands for ‘Radio Frequency Government’ and the number refers to the gauge of the cable.